What’s the most important part of your job?

 What does it mean to be part of an agency that puts “People First”?

 It means a lot of things to me, most notably that our people are ultimately the most valuable and important thing in our company.
-We need to make sure that we empower, support, train and guide our people to do great work.
+We need to make sure that we empower, support, train and inspire our people to do great work.

 What’s the biggest change you see coming up ahead for advertising and marketing?